 The Sheridan Libraries DURAs are co-sponsored through the Winston Tabb Special Collections Research Center of the Sheridan Libraries and the Alexander Grass Humanities Institute of the Krieger School of Arts and Sciences.
 Any questions may be directed to the Sheridan Libraries DURA Program contact, Earle Havens, Nancy H. Hall Curator of Rare Books and Manuscripts, at email@example.com.
 Applicants should NOT use the standard Krieger School DURA application form.
 Instead open the following link to the Sheridan Libraries DURA Application Form 2017 Competition, which explains all requirements for successful completion.
 The deadline to receive all required materials is February 24, 2017, by 11:59 p.m.
 Notifications will be received by all applicants during the week of March 13, 2017.

 Charles S. Singleton Center Undergraduate Research Awards for the Study of Premodern Europe

-Fellowships are available to support undergraduate research projects in the humanities dealing with any aspect of premodern Europe.
-Premodern is understood to refer to the period between classical antiquity and the end of the eighteenth century.
-Topics may fall within the disciplines of History, History of Science and Technology, History of Art, History of Medicine, German and Romance Languages and Literature, English, Philosophy, or Classics.
+Fellowships are available to support undergraduate research projects dealing with any aspect of premodern Europe.
+Premodern is understood to refer to the period between Classical Antiquity and the end of the eighteenth century.
+Topics may fall within the disciplines of History, History of Science and Technology, History of Medicine, History of Art, German and Romance Languages and Literature, English, Philosophy, or Classics.
 These awards may encompass any of the three DURA award categories.
-Applicants should use the online DURA application and indicate in the first line of their proposal that they are applying for this specific award.
-Questions may be directed to Dr. Earle Havens, William Kurrelmeyer Curator of Rare Books and Manuscripts, at firstname.lastname@example.org.
+To apply, or for more information, please contact Dr. Earle Havens, Nancy H. Hall Curator of Rare Books and Manuscripts, at firstname.lastname@example.org.